Android apps can be written using Kotlin, Java, and C++ languages. The Android SDK tools compile

 - It's possible to arrange for two apps to share the same Linux user ID, in which case they are able to access each other's files.
 To conserve system resources, apps with the same user ID can also arrange to run in the same Linux process and share the same VM.
 The apps must also be signed with the same certificate.

-- An app can request permission to access device data such as the user's contacts, SMS messages, the mountable storage (SD card), camera, and Bluetooth.
+- An app can request permission to access device data such as the device's location, camera, and Bluetooth connection.
 The user has to explicitly grant these permissions.
 For more information, see Working with System Permissions.